JaxPlays-Inc/jaxplays.org/content/shows/Godspell.md

 featured_image: Godspell.jpeg
 featured_image_caption: Cover art for the album Godspell (1971 Off-Broadway Cast)
 featured_image_attr:
-category: musicals
-Description: "_Godspell_, a musical composed by Stephen Schwartz, reimagines the Gospel of Matthew, offering a fresh take on the teachings and parables of Jesus through a blend of rock music, folk storytelling, and comedic sketches."
 show_details:
 - Music: Stephen Schwartz - wiki
 - Lyrics: Stephen Schwartz